celery/celery/sources/getting-started/first-steps-with-celery.txt

         $ celeryd -l info -I tasks,handlers

-    This can be a single, or a comma separated list of task modules to import when :mod:`~celery.bin.celeryd` starts.
+    This can be a single, or a comma separated list of task modules to import when :program:`celeryd` starts.

 .. _celerytut-running-celeryd: